kuzzleio/kuzzle-device-manager/doc/1/controllers/device/detach-tenant/index.md

 # detachTenant

-DetachTenant a device from a tenant.
+Detach a device from a tenant.

 ---